How to Stop Automatic Tabs Opening in Google Chrome

 Turn on Pop-Up Blocker

-Once installed, AdLock will take care of all the malware and block all unwanted apps that cause opening spam tabs.
-With its easy-to-use interface, you can adjust settings for each website you go to or whitelist the ones you trust.
-AdLock collects statistics of how many ads were blocked on a particular website, so you can have a full overview of its trustworthiness.
+Once installed, AdLock will take care of all the malware and prevent websites from opening new tabs in Chrome.
+With its easy-to-use interface, you can adjust settings for each website you visit or whitelist the ones you trust.
+AdLock collects statistics on how many ads were blocked on a particular website to give you a complete overview of its trustworthiness.
 And stop using potentially harmful resources.
+Furthermore, by going to Settings in the AdLock menu, one can manage the filters used for malware and anti-ads protection and add new filters for optimal web browsing experience.

 Change Search Settings in Chrome Browser